Thursday, January 26, 2006

 But if history teaches anything, it teaches that simpleminded appeasement or wishful thinking about our adversaries is folly.
 It means the betrayal of our past, the squandering of our freedom."

-And ofcourse Reagan's famous words: "Mr. Gorbachev, tear down this wall!"
+And of course Reagan's famous words: "Mr. Gorbachev, tear down this wall!"

-If only the democrats of today could see the great wisdom and truth of these words.
 As you can see by these quotes George W. Bush is truly Reagan's "Conservative Son".
 W carries Reagan's torch for freedom and he does it well.
 W isn't the "great communicator" like Reagan but he has the same heart and ideas which are making this world safer and freer.

 Sources: